 There's no magic formula for successful repricing strategies.
 But with experience and experimentation, you'll learn what works for you.

 Be sure to test repricing strategies until you find what's best for your business and each type of product sold.

 A/B test strategies against each other within a specific realm of products and chose the strategy that yields the most sales and profit in a particular time-period.

 Pinpoint the specifications of your ideal competitor within a category, and tailor your strategy to outperform them.

 Once a sweet spot is found, maintain your strategy.
-Don't change prices unnecessarily as a knee-jerk reaction.
+Don't change prices unnecessarily as a knee-jerk, emotional reaction.